-We depend entirely on the operations and assets of Superior Plus LP.
-Our ability to make dividend payments to our shareholders depends on Superior Plus LP's ability to make distributions from its outstanding limited partnership units, and on its operations.
+Superior depends entirely on the operations and assets of Superior Plus LP.
+Superior's ability to make dividend payments to its shareholders depends on Superior Plus LP's ability to make distributions on its outstanding limited partnership units, as well as on the operations and business of Superior Plus LP.